Takazudo/jQuery.ImgLoader/README.md

 loader.kill(); // stop all!
 ```

-This 'kill' method is available for BasicLoader too.
+Note: This 'kill' method is available for BasicLoader too.
 But, BasicLoader starts imgs' loading at once.
-You can't stop already-started imgs' loadings to the browsers. 'kill' stops the all future events about the imgs.
+You can't stop already-started imgs' loadings to the browsers. 'kill' stops all future events about these imgs.
 But, background-loading cannnot be stopped.
 Use ChainLoader for huge amount of imgs.

 ## Depends